grunkgrunk/findbolig-api/README.md

 A python web-scraper that automates the process of finding your placements on www.findbolig.nu.

 ## Dependencies
-You will need the python 3 and python-modules: beautifulsoup4 and requests.
+You will need python 3 and python-modules: beautifulsoup4 and requests.

 ## How to use
 First you need to download findbolig.py and put it in inside your working directory.
 Now you can import: